Fast methods to compute the Riemann zeta function: The algorithm for cubic exponential sums with a small cubic coefficient

 Similarly, we frequently say ``the function $X_{K,j}(.)$ can be \textit{computed} (or \textit{evaluated}) \textit{efficiently} (or \textit{quickly}).''
 This means there are absolute constants $\tilde{\kappa}_5$, $\tilde{\kappa}_6$, $\tilde{B}_4$, $\tilde{B}_5$, and $\tilde{B}_6$ (not necessarily the same on different occasions) such that for any positive $\epsilon < e^{-1}$, the function $X_{K,j}(.)$ can be computed for any of the permissible values of its arguments to within $\pm\,\tilde{B}_4\,\nu(K,j,\epsilon)^{\tilde{\kappa}_5}\epsilon$ using at most $\tilde{B}_5\,\nu(K,j,\epsilon)^{\tilde{\kappa}_6}$ arithmetic operations on numbers of $\tilde{B}_6\,\nu(K,j,\epsilon)^2$ bits.

-We may assume $K$ is large enough, so $K>\Lambda$, otherwise the cubic sum can be computed directly in $O(\Lambda)$ operations on numbers of $O(\nu)$ bits.
-Notice by the conventions just presented, we will often abbreviate this, and similar statements, by saying, on this occasion for instance, that the cubic sum can be computed \textit{efficiently} or \textit{quickly} if $K<\Lambda$.
+We may assume $K>\Lambda$, otherwise the cubic sum can be evaluated directly in $O(\Lambda)$ operations on numbers of $O(\nu)$ bits.
+Notice by the conventions just presented, we will often abbreviate this, and similar statements, by saying that the cubic sum can be computed \textit{efficiently} or \textit{quickly} if $K<\Lambda$.

 As stated at the beginning of the section, $c_0\in [0,K^{\mu-3}]$.
-We may assume $0\le \mu$ because if $\mu< 0$ we have $cK^3\le 1$.
-Then by a routine application of Taylor expansions, the term $\exp(2\pi i c k^3)$ can be reduced to a polynomial in $k$ of degree $O(\nu)$, plus an error of size $O(\epsilon/K)$ say.
-It is clear the coefficients of this polynomial are quickly computable and are of size $O(1)$ each.
-So the cubic sum becomes equal to a linear combination of $O(\nu)$ quadratic sum, plus an error of size $O(\epsilon)$.
-Last, each such quadratic sum can be computed efficiently via Theorem~\ref{quadraticthm}.
+We may assume $\mu \ge 0$, because if $\mu< 0$ we have $cK^3\le 1$, so by a routine application of Taylor expansions, the term $\exp(2\pi i c k^3)$ can be reduced to a polynomial in $k$ of degree $O(\nu)$, plus an error of size $O(\epsilon/K)$ say.
+As it is clear the coefficients of this polynomial are quickly computable and are of size $O(1)$ each, then the cubic sum can be expressed as a linear combination of $O(\nu)$ quadratic sum, plus an error of size $O(\epsilon)$.
+And since each such quadratic sum can be computed efficiently via Theorem~\ref{quadraticthm}, so can the cubic sum.